discourse/discourse/docs/INSTALL-digital-ocean.md

 # Create New Digital Ocean Droplet

-Discourse requires a minimum of 1 GB RAM.
-2 GB RAM is recommended.
+Discourse requires a minimum of 1 GB RAM, and 2 GB RAM is recommended.
 We'll use "discourse" as the Hostname.

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/3398/975dbf6267b4ad4f.png" width="690" height="475">